Coarse-to-Fine Contrastive Learning in Image-Text-Graph Space for Improved Vision-Language Compositionality: Methodology

 \subsection{Overview}

 Here we present the key high-level ideas of our approach.
-We first present a graph-centric view of the standard image-text matching objective in CLIP, which serves as a motivation to develop our approach (Section \ref{subsec_itg_alignment}).
-We use scene graphs derived from the text as a structured representation of a part of the image and decompose it into multiple sub-graphs, and convert all sub-graphs back to sentences (Section \ref{subsec_sg_decomposition}).
-For teaching the model about relation and attribute-specific concepts, we augment text sub-graphs obtained in the previous section to create negative sub-graphs (Section \ref{subsec_neg_graph_creation}).
-Text corresponding to these negative graphs serves as hard negative texts in a batch.
-Section \ref{subsec_coarsetofine_loss} formally defines the loss used for a batch of inputs which is key for learning from multiple positive and negative texts derived from sub-graphs.
-Matching images with coarse-to-fine sub-graphs, along with better attribute and relation understanding via hard negative mining, results in improved fine-grained and hierarchical understanding of text.
-Section \ref{subsec_curriculum_training} provides a 2-stage curriculum learning strategy for improved fine-tuning performance when we use our method for fine-tuning a pre-trained CLIP model.
+We first present a graph-centric view of the standard image-text matching objective in CLIP, which serves as a motivation to develop our approach (Sec. \ref{subsec_itg_alignment}).
+We create scene graphs derived from the text, decompose them into multiple sub-graphs (Sec. \ref{subsec_sg_decomposition}) and apply augmentations on these sub-graphs to create negative sub-graphs (Sec. \ref{subsec_neg_graph_creation}) which are used as hard negatives in a batch.
+Sec. \ref{subsec_coarsetofine_loss} formally defines the Image-to-Multi-Text and Text-to-Image losses used for a batch of V-L inputs which is key for learning from multiple positive and negative texts derived from sub-graphs.
+Matching images with coarse-to-fine sub-graphs results in improved fine-grained and hierarchical understanding of text.
+Sec. \ref{subsec_curriculum_training} provides a two-stage curriculum learning strategy for improved fine-tuning performance.